GoogleCloudPlatform/cloud-sql-proxy/CONTRIBUTING.md

 ### How to run just unit tests

 ```
-go test -tags=skip_sqlserver,skip_mysql,skip_postgres ./...
+go test -short ./...
 ```

 ### How to run all tests

-To run all integration tests, users will need a Google Cloud project with a MySQL, PostgreSQL, and SQL Server database.
+To run all integration tests, users will need a Google Cloud project with a MySQL, PostgreSQL, and SQL Server database, in addition to installing FUSE support.
 Note: Pull Requests will run these tests and as a result may be skipped locally if necessary.

 A sample `.envrc.example` file is included in the root directory which documents which environment variables must be set to run the integration tests.
 Copy this